-When considering it as an ingredient, dal is often taken to mean lentils, but really refers to a split version of any number of lentils, peas, chickpeas, kidney beans and so on.
+When considering it as an ingredient, dal is often taken to mean lentils, but really refers to lentils, peas, chickpeas, kidney beans and so on.
 If these are dried, peeled, and split into half, it is dal.
 If they are whole, then they are usually called gram.

 You almost certainly have dal in your kitchen.
 Yellow split peas are channa dal and split red lentils are masoor dal.
-These are common in western kitchens, frequently used to make soups.
+These are common in western kitchens, often used to make soups and stews.